 - The genome sequence of the barley pathogen Ramularia collo-cygni has been annotated offering insights into the biology and infection strategy of the fungus, the potential to examine the interaction between the pathogen and the host and informing effective crop protection programmes.

 With evidence of fungicide insensitivity, research using targeted approaches to design new crop protection products is timely.
-SRP developments in pathogen genomics and life cycle biology have allowed a re-evaluation of target-based screening approaches for identification of new agrochemicals in consultation with four international agrochemical companies (combined 50% market share, global market value for crop protection products > US$65B).
+SRP developments in pathogen genomics and life cycle biology have allowed a re-evaluation of target-based screening approaches for identification of new agrochemicals in consultation with four international agrochemical companies.
 Incremental steps to accelerate the pesticide discovery process can have a multi-million-dollar impact and based on our information, screening within lead discovery programmes has been re-evaluated.